 We support the empowerment and leadership of girls and women in the highly vulnerable rural communities of Cusco.

 We support poor children in Cusco through playful, spiritual and computer activities, games, dances and help with homework.

 During your volunteering in Peru, you should keep in mind that you are going to live with children, teenagers and communities, which have a totally different culture from yours, so the volunteer is expected to be a respectful, empathetic, dynamic, creative and participatory person, in addition to:

 - Pass the Adventure Volunteer registration and interview process.

 - Have a flight out of the country.

 - Be of legal age.

-In each project, you can consult the requirements that are requested.
+In each project of volunteering in Peru, you can consult the requirements that are requested.